ayush-020198/graphql-server/README.md

 # Book library with Graphql-server
+This server works with GraphQL schema built with GraphQL.js.

+## Usage
-This server works with GraphQL schema built with GraphQL.js.\ It helps you to build your schema in a more convenient way with the help of graphql-tools.
+It helps you to build your schema in a more convenient way with the help of graphql-tools.\
+Integration of graphql is made easy here so you can take the advantage.

 ## Principles
 Simplicity: By keeping things simple, it is more secure and easier to implement and contribute.\
-Performance: It is well-tested but your contribution is always weclomed.
+Performance: It is well-tested but your contribution is always welcomed.

 ## Advantage over Express
 No need to make several routes for request handling like Express.